 My case, of course, wasn’t one of out and out repatriation.
 It was a flying visit.
 I wasn’t in the UK long enough to enable re-entry shock to fester.

 Still, I had this constant feeling that the world around me was spinning.
 I was there but wasn’t ‘all there’.
 Everything around me was familiar, yet even the smallest of changes I witnessed in my local area hit me for six.
 Wellingborough has gone downhill.
 Don’t get me started on the nail bars and potholes.
 What’s more, several family members look a lot older and not many were particularly interested in what I’d been up to in Poland.
-Everything became an anticlimax as soon as the end day 1.
+Everything became an anticlimax by the end of my first day back.

 We’re getting into the nitty gritty now of reverse culture shock after living abroad.
 The reality of being back ‘home’ was nowhere near as enjoyable as the place I’d constructed in my head.
 I soon slipped into seeing faults in British society.
 Ideally, I should have prevented myself from making mental comparisons between my life in Gdańsk and life in the UK.
 I need to spend much more time in the UK to regain a more balanced cultural perspective.

 Unfortunately, I felt like a disorientated foreigner throughout my stay in the UK.
 One of my neighbours said “hello foreigner!” when she saw me.
 She didn’t intend to be vicious but I’ve always taken everything a little bit too seriously.
 Yet, looking at things in the cold light of day, maybe she was right.
 I was confirmed as a Polish citizen by descent in 2018.
 I’ve spent more time in Poland than in the UK since my first visit to Poland in 2006.
 Although I don’t mix with Polish people all that much these days, I’m very much at peace in Gdańsk and I’ve come to accept and admire many aspects of Polish culture.